-- Respect for non-diet, weight-neutral approaches to heal eating disorders like Health at Every Size and Intuitive Eating, although I don’t believe weight loss is inherently harmful.
+- Respect for non-diet, weight-neutral approaches to heal eating disorders like Health at Every Size and Intuitive Eating, although I don’t believe weight loss after 50 is inherently harmful.

 How to lose weight at 50: why females want to lose weight

-Many women notice weight gain in midlife, and research supports this phenomenon.
+Many women notice weight gain after menopause, and research supports this phenomenon.
 The Mayo Clinic reports women gain 1.5 lbs per year during their fifth and sixth decade of life.

-The weight gain in midlife may be due to:
+The weight gain after menopause may be due to:

-- Slowed metabolism due to aging or menopause
+- Slowed metabolism due to aging or hormonal changes

 - Less physical activity